Panzergrenadier Division Großdeutschland: June 1943–1945

-The newly re-equipped division was subordinated to the XXXXVIII Panzer Corps, part of Fourth Panzer Army, and took part in the Battle of Kursk.
-During the buildup period, a regiment of two battalions were equipped with the new Panther tanks, which were plagued by technical problems, suffering from engine fires and mechanical breakdowns before reaching the battlefield.
-The division has 4 Panzer II, 23 Panzer III, 68 Panzer IV, 15 Tiger I, 8 command tanks, and 14 Flammpanzer III available.
-By 7 July, the division had only 80 of its 300 tanks still fit for combat.
+In the summer of 1943 the newly re-equipped division was subordinated to the XXXXVIII Panzer Corps, part of Fourth Panzer Army, and began preparing to take part in the Battle of Kursk.
+During the buildup period, a regiment of two battalions was equipped with the new Panther tanks, which were plagued by technical problems, suffering from engine fires and mechanical breakdowns before reaching the battlefield.
+The division also had 4 Panzer IIs, 23 Panzer IIIs, 68 Panzer IVs, 15 Tiger Is, 8 command tanks, and 14 Flammpanzer IIIs available.
+The battle began on 5 July; by 7 July, the division had only 80 of its 300 tanks still fit for combat.
 After the Kursk offensive was canceled, the division was transferred back to Army Group Center and resumed its role as a mobile reserve.
 The Tiger I tank company was expanded to a battalion, becoming the III.
 Battalion of the Panzer Regiment.
 Großdeutschland saw heavy fighting around Karachev before being transferred back to XLVIII Panzer Corps in late August.
 For the rest of 1943, Großdeutschland retreated across Ukraine, and in 1944 into Romania, where it took part in the First Battle of Târgu Frumos.
-By May 31, 1944, the division had 14 Panzer IV, 90 Panthers, and 40 Tiger I tanks.
+By 31 May 1944, the division had 14 Panzer IV, 90 Panther and 40 Tiger I tanks.